 A CFD simulation is a more detailed calculation method compared to standard design calculations.
-In many cases this can lead to (financial) savings.
+Standard calculation rules must be suitable for a wide range of applications and often larger margins are applied.
+A CFD simulation is dedicated for a specific situation.
+This can often lead to (financial) savings.

 The results of a CFD simulation are often appealing and therefore also commercially interesting.
-They give a high-tech feel to your product and help to show how your product works in an understandable way.
+They help to show how your product works in an understandable way and give a high-tech feel to your product.

 You can perform a CFD simulation during the design phase itself.
-This way you can optimize your product at an early stage and thus save on testing costs and possibly avoid unwanted design re-iterations at a later stage which can cost heavily.
+This allows you to optimize your product at an early stage.
+Less practical tests are required and design re-iterations at a later stage can be avoided, which both will save costs.

 Simulations are an alternative to a practical test or measurements with a number of advantages:

 - In some cases it is simply not possible to test in real life because it is impossible or because it is too expensive, too complex or too dangerous.

 - A CFD simulation is usually faster compared to (setting up) a test.

 - A CFD simulation is usually cheaper than a test.

 - A CFD simulation is often more practical than a test because it is more controllable.
 You can always test under the same conditions and the test by means of CFD is always exactly repeatable.